Squad (video game)

-Squad is a tactical first-person shooter video game developed by the Canadian game development studio Offworld Industries.
-Self-published through Steam, it is a spiritual successor to the Project Reality modification for Battlefield 2.
-Set in the modern day, the game features a mix of real and semi-fictional content, with most of the game taking place in realistic conflicts, such as insurgencies in the Middle East and conflict in Eastern Europe.
-Squad became available on Steam Early Access on December 15, 2015, and was officially released on Steam on September 23, 2020.
+Squad is a realism-based military tactical first-person shooter video game developed and published by Canadian indie developer Offworld Industries exclusively through the Steam distribution platform.
+It is a spiritual successor to the Project Reality modification for Battlefield 2.
+The game depicts realistic modern warfare between military and paramilitary factions in large and expansive battlefields.
+Squad became available on Steam Early Access in December 2015, and was officially released on Steam in September 2020.

 Gameplay

-Squad is a tactical shooter based around squad gameplay designed to encourage teamwork and communication.
-A match is played between two belligerent teams, with each team being made up of squads that cap at nine players.
-Players in squads select from various soldier classes which play distinct roles in combat, such as suppressive fire from an automatic rifleman, anti-tank support from a MANPATS gunner, or medical support from a combat medic.
-A squad of players is led by a squad leader, who can communicate with other allied squad leaders and construct structures such as forward operating bases and defensive emplacements.
-Any squad leader can additionally nominate himself for the position of commander, who, once voted into position, can coordinate his team's battle plan and call in additional support such as UAV recon and artillery.
+True to its motto "Communicate, Coordinate, Conquer", Squad gameplay emphasises strategic teamwork, accurate communication, and combined arms warfare across protracted and expansive multiplayer battles.

 Squad borrows many of its gameplay aspects from its predecessor, Project Reality, with its game modes placing heavy emphasis on team coordination.
-Matches take place on extremely large realistic battlefields up to 36 km2 in size, facilitating the use of a wide variety of vehicles such as main-battle tanks, armored personnel carriers, transport trucks and helicopters.
+Matches take place on extremely large realistic battlefields up to 36 km2 in size, facilitating the use of a wide variety of vehicles such as main battle tanks, armored personnel carriers, transport trucks, and helicopters.
 The two teams, utilizing vehicle and infantry warfare, compete over various objectives, such as strategic locations to hold or weapon caches to destroy.
 To facilitate maneuver warfare, squad leaders can construct forward operating bases around the map, which provide a team-wide location for soldiers to respawn and must be kept supplied by a logistics network.

 Both teams are kept in check by the "ticket" system, which simulates combat effectiveness.
-The loss of strategic locations, destruction of forward operating bases or vehicles and soldier deaths all remove tickets from a team's pool, and a match ends once a team's ticket pool has been reduced to zero.
-A team that fails at defending too many of its strategic objectives will begin to lose tickets rapidly, starting at a loss of one per minute and capping out at a maximum of ten per minute.
-As such, teams have the ability to achieve victory in multiple ways, such as exhausting the enemy's ability to fight or by completing all of their tactical objectives.
+The loss of strategic locations, destruction of forward operating bases or vehicles, and infantry respawns all remove tickets from a team's ticket pool.
+In all game modes, a team will immediately lose if their ticket pool reaches 0.

+Exhausting the enemy's ability to fight is only one path to victory, however, as various game modes have unique win conditions that reward strategic thinking and maneuvering.
+For example, in the "invasion" game mode, the attacking team will immediately win upon capturing the final point, regardless of the defending team's tickets.
+Squad has seven unique game modes: Advance and Secure (AAS), Random Advance and Secure (RAAS), Invasion (INV), Skirmish, Destruction, Territory Control, and Insurgency.

+Squad Structure

+Each match is played between two belligerent teams of 50 players, each divided into squads of, at most, 9 players.

+Each squad is led by a squad leader who can communicate with allied squad leaders, claim vehicles, construct forward operating bases, and place spawn points.
+Any squad leader can additionally nominate themselves for the position of commander, who, once voted into position, can coordinate the team's battle plan and call in additional support such as UAV recon and artillery.

+Squad members have access to various kits (or classes) with distinct roles in combat.
+These kits include riflemen who provide ammo and target infantry, Light Anti-Tank(LAT) who target vehicles using MANPATS, and medics who quickly revive and heal downed teammates.
+The crewman and pilot kits enable players to operate armored vehicles and helicopters respectively.
+All squad member kits have an entrenching tool, used to construct structures placed by squad leaders.